apache/incubator-retired-gearpump-site/docs/0.3/configuration_guide.md

 gearpump.appmaster.extraClasspath | "" | JVM default class path for AppMaster
 gearpump.executor.vmargs | "" | JVM arguments for executor
 gearpump.executor.extraClasspath | "" | JVM default class path for executor
-gearpump.cluster.masters | [] | Config to set the master nodes of the cluster.
-If there are multiple master in the list, then the master nodes runs in HA mode.  ### For example, you may start three master, on node1: bin/master -ip node1 -port 3000, on node2: bin/master -ip node2 -port 3000, on node3: bin/master -ip node3 -port 3000, then you need to set the cluster.masters = ["node1:3000","node2:3000","node3:3000"] gearpump.jarstore.rootpath | "jarstore/" |   Define where the submitted jar file will be stored at.
+gearpump.jarstore.rootpath | "jarstore/" |   Define where the submitted jar file will be stored at.
 This path follows the hadoop path schema, For HDFS, use hdfs://host:port/path/; For FTP, use ftp://host:port/path; If you want to store on master nodes, then use local directory. jarstore.rootpath = "jarstore/" will points to relative directory where master is started. jarstore.rootpath = "/jarstore/" will points to absolute directory on master server gearpump.scheduling.scheduler-class | | Default value is "org.apache.gearpump.cluster.scheduler.PriorityScheduler".
 Class to schedule the applications. gearpump.services.host | 127.0.0.1 | dashboard UI host address